ryandkuster/ngsComposer/README.md

 ## Installation

-Clone or download the Git repository to your desired tool folder
+Clone or download the Git repository to your desired folder

 ```bash
 $ git clone https://github.com/ryandkuster/ngsComposer.git